temporalio/documentation/versioned_docs/version-0.26.0/java-workflow-interface.md

 Workflow encapsulates the orchestration of activities and child workflows.
 It can also answer synchronous queries and receive external events (also known as signals).

 A workflow must define an interface class.
 A workflow interface class must be annotated with `@WorkflowInterface`.
 All of its methods must have one of the following annotations:

 - **@WorkflowMethod** indicates an entry point to a workflow.
-It contains parameters such as timeouts and a task list.
+It contains parameters such as timeouts and a task queue.
   Required parameters (such as `executionStartToCloseTimeoutSeconds`) that are not specified through the annotation must be provided at runtime.
 - **@SignalMethod** indicates a method that reacts to external signals.
 It must have a `void` return type.
 - **@QueryMethod** indicates a method that reacts to synchronous query requests.
 It must have a non `void` return type.

 You can have more than one method with the same annotation (except @WorkflowMethod).
 For example:

 ```java
 @WorkflowInterface
 public interface FileProcessingWorkflow {